wp-plugins/updraftplus/readme.txt

 == Changelog ==

+= Development version - not yet released/supported =
+* TWEAK: More logging of the success (or not) of backups sent via email
+* TWEAK: Remember hint from previous job if PHP is allowed to run for more than 300 seconds at a time

 = 1.7.1 - 2013/08/20 =
 * FIX: Fix error preventing file backups in 1.7.0 for PHP installs without the ZipArchive class.
 * TWEAK: Only include phpseclib in the path when required